Tiku Weds Sheru: Cast

+Synopsis

+Tiku Weds Sheru film is billed as a tale of two eccentric, starry eyed characters, who want to make it big in Bollywood.
+The film is a kind of love letter to those who come to this city, but lose their way yet end up finding something much more meaningful.
+Ranaut described the movie as a heartfelt ode to Mumbai, the city of dreams.

 Production

+Development

+The film was initially titled as "Divine Lovers", with Irrfan Khan and Kangana Ranaut as main leads in 2016.
+The film got stalled because director Sai Kabir felt severely ill for three to four years.
+When the filmmaker went back to working on the script, Irrfan died in April 2020.
+Kangana was also not in the same frame of mind that she was eight to ten years ago.
+Hence they decided to bring in a new cast.

+The film is Kangana's maiden production after the launch of her production house in 2020.

 Casting

-Ranaut wanted to make this film with Irrfan Khan.
-However, after his demise, she decided to cast Nawazuddin Siddiqui for the male lead and Avneet Kaur was finalized as the female lead.
+After Irrfan Khan's demise, Nawazuddin Siddiqui was cast for the male lead, and Avneet Kaur was finalized as the female lead.

 Besides the fresh pairing, casting brought to the fore the old debate of the huge age gap between the male and the female actor.
 On this, Ranaut expressed that she overlooked 27-year age gap between the stars as the pair seemed her well-suited for the storyline, and Kaur stated that she does not see the age gap as a problem as it was a requirement for the film.

 Filming

-The film's pre-production began in October.
+The film's pre-production began in October 2021.
 Principal photography began on 8 November 2021 in Mumbai, outdoor schedule began on 20 December 2021 in Bhopal and its last schedule began on 22 January 2022 back in Mumbai.
 The film wrapped up on 1 February 2022.

+Soundtrack

+The music for the film is composed by Gaurav Chatterji and Sai Kabir, while the lyrics are written by Shellee and Sai Kabir.
+The film's background score is composed by Aman Pant.

 Release

-The film is scheduled to premiere on Amazon Prime Video in 2022.
+The film's official trailer was released on 14 June 2023, and the film premiered on 23 June 2023 on Amazon Prime Video.